Age Discrimination Issues in the Workplace

 When the House of Representatives voted unanimously to repeal the Social Security earnings cap in an amendment to the 2000 “Senior Citizens’ Freedom To Work Act,” their rationale was that removing the previous earnings limit would enable more older Americans to return to work.

-About 18.8 percent of people over the age of 65 worked in 2016, according to the Pew Research Council.
-The National Council on Aging reports that, by 2019, over forty percent of people over age 55 are expected to be working.
-This will constitute 25 percent of the U.S. labor force.
+About 18.8% of people over the age of 65 worked in 2016, according to the Pew Research Council.
+The National Council on Aging reports that, by 2019, over 40% of people over the age of 55 are expected to be working.
+This will constitute 25% of the U.S. labor force.